kevinfarrugia/react-recipes/recipes/error-boundaries.md

 Not quite.
 A component cannot safely catch errors that happen to _itself_, much like we can't catch ourselves when we're falling.
 Instead, __it only catches errors from its children__, or its children's children, and so on — anything further down the component tree.

-We'll instead create a component whose _only purpose_ is to act as an Error Boundary to use whenever we may need it:
+We'll instead create a component whose _only purpose_ is to act as an error boundary to use whenever we may need it:

 ```jsx
 // Our ErrorBoundary component...